 - Preheat the oven to 350ºF.

-- Prepare the ribeye by cutting off the excess fat and then dicing it into small cubes.
+- Prepare the steak by cutting off the excess fat and then dicing it into 1-inch cubes.
 Reserve the fat.

 - Sauté the excess fat in a large ovenproof saucepan over medium heat.
-Remove the fat, leaving only the grease.
+Remove and discard the fat, leaving only the grease.

-- Dredge the ribeye cubes in flour then brown them in the saucepan that contains the fat drippings.
+- Dredge the steak cubes in ¼ cup flour, shaking off any excess, then brown them in the saucepan with the fat drippings.
 Remove the steak and set aside.

-- In the same saucepan, combine the vegetables and garlic and simmer over medium-low heat until the vegetables begin to soften.
+- In the same saucepan, combine the onions, carrots, mushrooms, celery and garlic.
+Sauté over medium-low heat until the vegetables begin to soften.

-- Stir in the herbs and tomato paste, cooking until the tomato paste coats the mixture.
-Then stir in 1 Tablespoon of flour.
+- Stir in the herbs and tomato paste, cooking until the tomato paste begins to caramelize, about 1 minute, then stir in 1 Tablespoon of flour.

 - Cover the saucepan, transfer it to the oven and allow it to cook for 20 minutes.

-- Remove the saucepan from the oven, add the reserved steak and then return it to the oven for an additional 15 minutes.
+- Remove the saucepan from the oven, add the reserved steak (with any juices) and then return it to the oven for an additional 15 minutes.

-- Serve the beef bourguignon over buttered parsley noodles (recipe below).
+- Serve the beef over buttered parsley noodles (recipe below).

 For the noodles: